hugoremington/HVTools/README.md

 4. (Optional) ServiceNow integration using service hooks.

 > [!NOTE]
-> There additional features were incorporated into the propietary edition v2.0.0 of HVTools back in 2024.
+> These additional features were incorporated into the propietary edition v2.0.0 of HVTools back in 2024.

 ---